 “Responsible homeowner” may not be be a very exciting way to describe yourself, but it’ll definitely save you money and keep you warm this winter!
 We’ve gathered the best tips to make your home energy efficient without breaking the bank so you can enjoy a Portland winter like a pro.

 Bonus!
-Potentially useful tax benefits that initially expired but were then retroactively renewed for 2017 involve energy-conserving improvements made to your home.
-The new extension allows you to get a tax credit of 10 percent of what you spent on certain improvements such as insulation, energy-efficient windows and doors, and roofs.
-Check with your tax professional to see how you can take advantage of this benefit and save energy!
+Potentially useful tax benefits that initially expired but were then retroactively renewed for 2017 involve energy-conservation and improvements made to your home.
+The new extension allows you to get a tax credit of 10 percent of what you spent on certain energy saving improvements such as insulation, energy-efficient windows and doors, and roofs.
+Check with your tax professional to see how you can take advantage of this benefit and make your home more energy efficient!

 Start at the Source: Walls, Windows, and Doors